The Gambler Who Wouldn't Die

 The Gambler Who Wouldn't Die (Ti ho cercata in tutti i necrologi, lit.
-"I've been looking for you in all the obituaries") is an English/Italian dramatic film directed by Giancarlo Giannini.
+"I've been looking for you in all the obituaries") is an English/Italian dramatic film directed by and starring Giancarlo Giannini.

 Plot

 Nikita is an Italian taxi driver who runs over a footballer in an accident and is forced to emigrate to Canada and make a new life.
 He finds work as a driver for a company of undertakers.
 One evening, he plays poker in a remote villa outside Toronto.
 To pay off his gambling debt, a manhunt is proposed: with guns in hand, his creditors will have 20 minutes to hunt him down and kill him.
 If he survives, Nikita will be considered to have paid his debt.

 Production

 Development

 Giannini has said that the idea for the film arose by chance at a dinner, when he was told about such manhunts taking place in Africa.

-The film was produced by Magalì Production, Dean Film and RAI Cinema, with contribution from the Italian Ministry of Cultural Heritage and Activities.
+The film was produced by Magalì Production, Dean Film and Rai Cinema, with contribution from the Italian Ministry of Cultural Heritage and Activities.
 In 2013 it was presented at the Shanghai International Film Festival.